craftcms/cms/docs/radio-buttons-fields.md

 # Radio Buttons Fields

-{intro} Radio Buttons fields give you a group of radio buttons.
+Radio Buttons fields give you a group of radio buttons.

 ## Settings